nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 #### Example 1.
 Invalid NHS Number supplied #####

-For example if an invalid NHS Number value is supplied to the `$gpc.getcarerecord` Operation the following error details would be returned:
+For example, if an invalid NHS Number value is supplied to the `$gpc.getcarerecord` Operation the following error details would be returned:

 ```json
 {